Waverly Middle School Science

 What are the different systems in your body?
 How do those systems communicate with each other?
 How does your body get energy from food?
 How does that energy get from your stomach to the rest of your body?
 What happens if one system is not working right because you are sick or injured?
 To investigate these questions, you will develop and use models to describe how your body turns food into energy that their bodies can use.
 You will gather and synthesize information about how your bodies send and receive messages to help your bodies function.
 You will develop explanations of how their body systems work together and what happens when a system is not working properly.

+How did scientists discover that microbes could cause and spread disease?
+What structures and functions do living cells have in common?
+What is the difference between unicellular and multicellular organisms?
+How do living organisms obtain and use the matter and energy they need to survive?
+How can knowledge of cells be used to identify and treat microbial diseases?
 In this unit, you will investigate how scientists first learned about cells and how this led to new understandings on how infectious diseases are spread.
 You will gather evidence about the structures and functions of cells, including microbial, animal, and plant cells.
 You will also develop models of cells and explain how cells in animals and plants get the matter and energy they need to survive and grow.

+What is happening when substances appear to change?
+How is mass conserved during a chemical reaction?
+How can chemical reactions be used to provide energy?
+What are the wastes from producing circuit boards, and is there anything we can do about them?
 Chemicals and chemical reactions are used to make and power many products, including the batteries and circuits in electronics.
 The reactions used to purify metals and produce cell phone parts, such as circuit boards, provide useful products, but they also create waste.
 How do these chemical reactions work?
 In this unit, you will analyze and interpret data to determine whether chemical reactions have taken place.
 You will develop models to describe what happens during a chemical reaction at the molecular scale and use their models to explain your observations of reactions in open and closed systems.
 You will also apply what you learn about energy and matter in chemical reactions to design, test, and modify a product and to develop methods to clean up chemical waste.

-What are the properties of the waves and how do waves transmit sound and light energy?
+What are the properties of the waves, and how do waves transmit sound and light energy?
 How are sound and light waves similar and different?
 What happens when waves move from air to another material, such as water, a mirror, or cloth?
 When are waves harmful?
 How do scientists and engineers use waves for research and communication?
 To investigate these questions, you will use mathematics to recognize patterns in the properties of waves.
 You will use models to compare the properties of various waves and communicate explanations about them.
 You will integrate scientific and technical information as you investigate advances in communication technologies.

 End of the Year Comments from Students